AHartTN/Hartonomous-Sandbox/docs/business-overview.md

 Finance teams can extend the ledger by:

-- Adding additional dimensions to the `BillingMultipliers` table (lookups via EF Core configuration and configuration defaults).
+- Adding additional dimensions to the `BillingMultipliers` table (lookups via EF Core configuration and configuration defaults)
-- Connecting external invoicing by streaming ledger entries into analytics pipelines.
+- Connecting external invoicing by streaming ledger entries into analytics pipelines
-- Building dashboards on top of the admin UI's billing workspace.
+- Building dashboards on top of the admin UI's billing workspace

----

-Keep this document honest — revisit after major releases to verify that positioning and monetisation assumptions are still valid.